Hasse principles for higher-dimensional fields

-\v \noi This paper had a rather long evolution time.
-Theorem 0.1 was obtained in 1990, rather short after the proof of Theorem 0.1 and Theorem 0.5 for $d=2$ in \cite{Ja4}.
-In 1996, right after the appearance of \cite{GS}, it became clear to me how to obtain Theorem 0.5, but a first account was only written in 2004.
-Meanwhile I had also noticed that these methods allow a proof of Theorem 0.7, i.e., a proof of Kato's conjecture over finite fields, assuming resolution of singularities.
+This paper had a rather long evolution time.
+Theorem 0.2 for number fields was obtained in 1990, rather short after the proofs of Theorem 0.2 and Theorem 0.4 for number fields and $\qzl$-coefficients and $d=2$ in \cite{Ja4}.
+In 1996, right after the appearance of \cite{GS}, it became clear to me how to obtain Theorem 0.5 (for number fields and infinite coefficients), but a first account was only written in 2004.
+Meanwhile I had also noticed that these methods allow a proof of Theorem 0.7, i.e., a proof of Kato's conjecture over finite fields, with infinite coefficients, assuming resolution of singularities.
 Part of the delay was caused by the long time to complete the comparison of Kato's original complexes with the complexes of Gersten-Bloch-Ogus type used here, which was recently accomplished \cite{JSS}.
+Most recently, inspired by the results of Kerz and Saito \cite{KS}, I saw how to use the results of Gabber-Illusie with my method to avoid resolution of singularities for coefficients away from the characteristic.

-\v \noi This paper is dedicated to my teacher and friend J\"urgen Neukirch, who helped and inspired me in so many ways by his support and enthusiasm.
+\v \noi I dedicate this paper to my teacher and friend J\"urgen Neukirch, who helped and inspired me in so many ways by his support and enthusiasm.
 I also thank Jean-Louis Colliot-Th\'el\`ene for his long lasting interest in this work, for the discussions on the rigidity theorems 2.9 and 4.14, and for the proof of Theorem 2.10.
 Moreover I thank Wayne Raskind, Florian Pop, Tam\'{a}s Szamuely and Thomas Geisser for their interest and useful hints and discussions.
 In establishing the strategy for proving Theorems 0.7 and 0.5 I profited from an incomplete preprint by Michael Spie\ss.
 My contact with Shuji Saito started with the subject of this paper, and I thank him for all these years of a wonderful collaboration and the countless inspirations I got from our discussions.

 \centerline{ \textbf{\S 1 First reductions and a Hasse principle for global fields}}

 Let $K$ be a global field, and let $F$ be a function field of transcendence degree $d$ over $K$.
 We assume that $K$ is separably closed in $F$.
 For every place $v$ of $K$, let $K_v$ be the completion of $K$ at $v$, and let $F_v$ be the corresponding function field over $K_v$: there exists a geometrically irreducible variety $V$ of dimension $d$ over $K$, such that $F=K(V)$, and then $F_v=K_v(V_v)$, where $V_v=V\times_K K_v$ (this is integral, since $F/K$ is primary and $K_v/K$ is separabel, see [EGA IV],2, (4.3.2) and (4.3.5)).
 This definition does not depend on the choice of $V$.